-Attributes: Appropriate for First-Year, Social Sciences, WGSS Hist/Theories/Represent, WGSS Intersect/Instit/Power, WGSS Sexual & Gendered Plural 279 The History of Film This course concerns the emergence and development of the film industry and the various conditions that have and continue to influence it.
-While artistic considerations are certainly important, the making of films is also a commercial enterprise in which financial concerns are paramount.
-Moreover, since films enjoy enormous popularity with virtually all in society, regardless of age or education, the political and moral content of films is a constant concern for private as well as governmental organizations.
-Therefore, this course is also about how competing and often incompatible tensions -- artistic, financial, political, and moral -- have influenced the making of films.
-This course is cross-listed as FMST 201.
-Attributes: Appropriate for First-Year, FMST US Cultural Perspective, Social Sciences 280 Medieval and Renaissance Women Women have always constituted approximately half of the human population, and yet at virtually all times and places they have been subordinate to men; and until fairly recently their history has been ignored.
+Attributes: Appropriate for First-Year, Social Sciences, WGSS Hist/Theories/Represent, WGSS Intersect/Instit/Power, WGSS Sexual & Gendered Plural 280 Medieval and Renaissance Women Women have always constituted approximately half of the human population, and yet at virtually all times and places they have been subordinate to men; and until fairly recently their history has been ignored.
 Beginning with the Ancient World and continuing up to the sixteenth century, this course will investigate the status and ideas about women in various cultures.
 Relying on primary documents, we will consider the influences that affected the position of women, and when the sources permit, how women regard their situation.
 Offered every two years.
 Attributes: Social Sciences 281 Recent U.S. History Examination of the social, political, and economic development of the U.S. since the New Deal.
 Attributes: ENST Discip Spec (ESDS), Social Sciences 282 Diplomatic History of the United States Description and analysis of the nation's role in world affairs, from the earliest definitions of a national interest in the 18th century, through continental expansion, acquisition of empire, and world power, to the Cold War.
 This course is cross-listed as INST 282.

-Attributes: AMST US History Elective, Appropriate for First-Year, INST Diplomatic History Course, Social Sciences 283 Latin American-U.S. Relations A study of political, economic, and cultural relations between Latin America and the United States from the early 19th century to the present.
+Attributes: AMST American History Elective, Appropriate for First-Year, INST Diplomatic History Course, Social Sciences 283 Latin American-U.S. Relations A study of political, economic, and cultural relations between Latin America and the United States from the early 19th century to the present.
 The evolution of inter-American relations is analyzed in light of the interplay of Latin American, U.S., and extra-hemispheric interests.
 This course is cross-listed as LALC 283.
-Attributes: AMST US History Elective, Lat Am, Latinx, Carib St Elect, Social Sciences 286 New Nation Reading and research in the political, economic, and social developments of the U.S. during the first generations of official nationhood, from the writing and ratification of the Constitution to the end of the Mexican War.
-Attributes: AMST Struct & Instit Elective, AMST US History Elective, Appropriate for First-Year, Social Sciences 288 Civil War - Reconstruction A study of the political, economic, social, and intellectual aspects of 19th century America from 1848 to 1877.
+Attributes: AMST American History Elective, Lat Am, Latinx, Carib St Elect, Social Sciences 286 New Nation Reading and research in the political, economic, and social developments of the U.S. during the first generations of official nationhood, from the writing and ratification of the Constitution to the end of the Mexican War.
+Attributes: AMST American History Elective, AMST Struct & Instit Elective, Appropriate for First-Year, Social Sciences 288 Civil War - Reconstruction A study of the political, economic, social, and intellectual aspects of 19th century America from 1848 to 1877.
 Attention is given to the causes and course of the Civil War and evaluates the results of Reconstruction.

-Attributes: AMST US History Elective, Appropriate for First-Year, Social Sciences 304 Historiography and Advanced Methods In this course, students will focus on how historians build their arguments and engage in historiographical debates.
-After a short review of HIST 204, the course will examine historiographical discussions, their evolution, and the state of the research agenda on a given theme, topic, or field.
-Students will typically produce a substantial essay.
-Prerequisite: 204.
+Attributes: AMST American History Elective, Appropriate for First-Year, Social Sciences 298 Latin American Migrations in the U.S.